Data Privacy Day: Why It Matters and How to Celebrate It

 Practice what you preach.
 What good is celebrating Data Privacy Day if you’re not walking the talk?
 Use the day to create or assess your data privacy framework.
 Review any new data privacy legislation in your locale to ensure you’re compliant.
 And have a tight data incident response plan in place, if you don’t already.

 Manage your privacy settings.
 It’s common to sign up for online sites, services, and devices without reviewing the privacy settings, and you’ll often have to intentionally opt out of more invasive data collection.
-Review the National Cybersecurity Alliance’s list of direct links to update privacy settings on popular devices and services to see what’s happening to your data.
+This Washington Post article provides advice and recommendations about privacy settings on some of the most popular apps and websites.

 Remember that if it’s free, you’re the product.
 Your data is valuable, and nothing is truly free.
 If a website provides a useful service for free, they may be trading it for your data.
 Being aware of this trade off is a big step in understanding data privacy.